toshimaru/jekyll-toc/README.md

 1. `toc_only`
    Generates the TOC itself as described [below](#generated-table-of-contents-html).
-   Mostly useful in cases where the TOC should not be immediately above the content but at some other place of the page, i.e. an aside.
+   Mostly useful in cases where the TOC should _not_ be placed immediately above the content but at some other place of the page, i.e. an aside.

 2. `inject_anchors`
    Injects HTML anchors into the content without actually outputing the